mum0n/model_size/docs/size_structured_model_snowcrab.md

  \end{bmatrix}.
 $$

+In the above, $p_{22}$ identifies that some fraction of that group will stay in the same category across time.
 In the case of snow crab, constructing this matrix requires both sexes to be manipulated in the matrix simultaneously.
-To do this we define this using instars to guide us and then eventually into a fully size-structured form.
+To do, for illustration purposes, we will define this using instars to guide us and then eventually move into a fully size-structured form.

 The vector of state (number of individuals):
 $$